-In order to gradually develop from a young age management executives and business leaders who will be responsible for the future OKI Group, we are carrying out development training for the next generation of management executives to help selected employees grow through their own hard work by participating in internal training programs and going to external business schools, and implementing tough assignments that require on-site practice.
-Moreover, for senior management such as executives, seminars with in-house and outside experts as lecturers are regularly held to provide the opportunity to acquire the literacy required for management.
+Through their work, we develop executive talent and business leaders who will be responsible for the OKI Group in the future.
+In this gradual process that starts from a young age, we give tough assignments that require on-site practice, assign careers suitable for the next generation of management executives, offer selective internal training programs, and dispatch employees to external business schools.
+Moreover, for senior management such as executives, seminars with in-house and outside experts as lecturers are regularly held to provide an opportunity to acquire the literacy required for management.

 Reports on misuse of public research funds and misconduct related to research

 activities can also be filed from the page that opens when you click the above button.